xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 The first part is the client request, of which `GET http://localhost/ HTTP/1.1` and `Host: localhost` are necessary.
 They tell the server the path (`/test.php`) and domain (`localhost`) the client is trying to access.

-The other parts, such as User-Agent headers commonly seen, are not an essential part for HTTP protocol.
+The other parts, such as User-Agent headers commonly seen, are not an essential part of the HTTP protocol.
 We can connect to the server manually with `telnet localhost 80` and only send the first two lines:

 ```bash
 GET /test.php HTTP/1.1